Why we are crucial to the future.

 Currently working as climate change organizers to bring awareness to climate change policies.

-Worked with 350.org., International Indigenous Youth Council, and Four Winds Indian Council of Denver, to bring awareness for Murdered and Missing Indigenous People throughout North America.
+Worked with 350.org., International Indigenous Youth Council, and Western Conservation to bring awareness for Murdered and Missing Indigenous People throughout Colorado and North America.

 Reinforcing our Commitment

 We support the narrative Social Justice is Climate Justice because we are all connected socially, economically, and environmentally.
 With access to the right resources and platforms, people can become empowered by their own abilities and gain the confidence to fulfill their potential.
 Learn more about our work by getting in touch or contributing today.

 We offer educational workshops and curriculums to question are you “colonized or indigenous” in your concerns for the future of the next seven generations as an exercise to bring awareness into the connection to respecting the Earth and why it is sacred.
 Several issues that are important to indigenous groups, including: 1) human rights and international law, 2) lands and territories, 3) biodiversity and conservation, 4) development strategies, and 5) culture, science, and intellectual property.
 For Indigenous Peoples, conservation of biodiversity is not new; on the contrary, it is part of their own culture, history, and spirituality.

 Helping The Community